 Try developing a positive attitude in the days leading up to the presentation.
 This may seem obvious and easier said than done if you're shy, but pull it off and it will make a huge difference to how you perform.
 Acknowledge your nervousness but don't let negative thoughts win.
 Instead of thinking about all the things that could go wrong visualise a positive outcome and focus on what you can do to ensure it runs smoothly.

 On the day nerves can conspire to make you think that the room is against you but this isn't the case.
 Remember that your tutor and your coursemates want you to succeed.
 To set your presentation up for success make sure your introduction is strong.
 Start with a confident attitude and a smile.

 We've all witnessed the agony of a presenter struggling with a faulty USB stick or failing to get a projector to work.
 However, with a little bit of planning, you can minimise the risk of technology tripping you up.

 If possible, test your presentation beforehand with the same equipment that you'll be using for the real thing.
 Otherwise, try to arrive early on the day and have a run through.
-Andrea advises that you bring back-ups of your documents and print out a few copies of the slides so that you can share them if things go wrong.
+Make sure you know how to link your laptop to the projector and if your presentation includes links to web pages or video clips make sure these lead to the right places and are working beforehand.
+Bring back-ups of your documents and print out a few copies of the slides to share if things go wrong.

 However, you shouldn't rely too heavily on your slides.
 Always be ready to give your presentation without them if necessary, using your notes or index cards as memory aids.

 And if a piece of technology does fail, don't panic.
-It will happen to everyone in the room at some point - and if you get through it without being fazed, it might even impress your tutor more than if everything went perfectly.
+It will happen to everyone in the room at some point.
+Get through it without being fazed, and it might even impress your tutor more than if everything went perfectly.